WebOfTrust/keri/docs/Q-and-A.md

 In short, KERI is three to four orders of magnitude faster than its functional equivalents.

 An important note is KERI is not a crypto-currency.
 It's a Key Event Receipt Infrastructure that operates at a lower level than most crypto currencies and Decentralized Identity systems, hence you can rebuild those systems with KERI.\
-A second note is that speed and scalabilty is often a trade-off with several other parameters like security, decentralization, useability.
+A second note is that speed and scalability is often a trade-off with several other parameters like security, decentralization, useability.
 Nevertheless we'll try to answer the question in general terms and correct in orders of magnitude.

-A public blockchain like Bitcoin or Ethereum has a transaction speed in the single digits up to the hunderds transactions per second (TPS).
-Permissioned blockchains can deliver transaction speed in one to two orders of magnitudes higher.
+A public blockchain like Bitcoin or Ethereum has a transaction speed in the single digits up to the hundreds transactions per second (TPS).
+Permission-ed blockchains can deliver transaction speed in one to two orders of magnitudes higher.

 KERI is permission-less, scalable, secure and has transactions of events in order of magnitude four times higher than public blockchains (10.000 times more) and in the range of VISA credit card transactions.
 KERIs speed is mainly dependent of the number of controllers that have to mutually verify their KELs.